lara-martin/NLP-class/homeworks/project/final-merged.md

 ## Demo: Build a novel NLP system

-The final deliverable is the demo itself, a video presentation, and a supplemental document.
+The final deliverable is the demo itself, a poster , and a supplemental document.
 Your demo should be a complete program that can run end-to-end.

 Your demo should:
 * Be runable by the grader, following the read me.